What is a Loan Agreement?

 1. Be Clear on the Loan Terms

 Remember, loan agreements do not always have to be filled with legalese.
-Simplify it with the use of these simple charts or tables and you will get a well-informed client who pays back his/her debt on time.
+Simplify it with the use of simple charts or tables and you will be getting payback of debt on time.

 A good loan agreement should also incorporate multiple payment options for the borrower.
 This way, the borrower will have no excuse not to make the payments according to the payment agreement.